avitalys/Express.js-Routing-Server/README.md

 An Express.js sample server demonstrating the use of routes and middleware

 ## About this project:
-This project is a sample use of Express.js server with various simple uses of routing and middleware.
+This project is a sample project of Express.js server with various simple uses of routing and middleware.
 It is following the Express.js guide: https://expressjs.com/en/guide/routing.html https://expressjs.com/en/guide/using-middleware.html